Quick Specs

 The ultralight fabric of the Vertice is breathable, and the long pit zips allow you to quickly dump excess heat.
 We haven’t had any issues with condensation buildup on the inside during rain showers either.
 It’s also light and airy enough to use as a windbreaker when hiking in exposed areas, and it won’t cause you to immediately overheat like some heavier rain jackets.

-We fully expected to need to be a little delicate with this ultralight jacket, but we’ve been pleasantly surprised by how durable it is.
-We hiked through tons of thick willows and shrubs in it, and didn’t get a single snag or tear.
+We fully expected to handle this ultralight jacket delicately, but we’ve been pleasantly surprised by its durability.
+We hiked through tons of thick willows and shrubs in it and didn’t get a single snag or tear.
 A stray ember from a fire even landed on it and didn’t leave any damage behind.
-Still, it’s probably best to treat it with care to ensure it lasts for many seasons of hiking.
+Still, it’s probably best to treat it carefully to ensure it lasts for many hiking seasons.

 The Vertice packs down small into its own chest pocket.
 As an added bonus, that pocket is large enough to also store the Vertice Pants (Men’s)(Women’s) and Rain Mitts, so you can keep all of your rain gear together in one small and tidy package when not in use.